-The ESOS Act 2000 requires the Institute to notify the Australian Government (currently DHA) as soon as
+The ESOS Act 2000 requires the Institute to notify the Australian Government (currently DHA) as soon as practical after the incident.

 The Educational Services for Overseas Students Act 2000 (ESOS Act) requires the Institute to notify DESE and DHA as soon as practical after the incident and in the case of a student's death or other absence affecting the student's attendance, the incident will need to be reported via the Provider Registration and International Student Management System (PRISMS).